gante/mmWave-localization-learning/README.md

 ### Data

 The data is available [here](https://drive.google.com/drive/folders/1gfbZKCsq4D1tvPzPHLftWljsVaL2pjg_?usp=sharing).
-If the link is broken or something is not working properly, plean contact me through email (joao.gante@tecnico.ulisboa.pt).
+If the link is broken or something is not working properly, please contact me through email (joao.gante@tecnico.ulisboa.pt).

 The data was generated using the [Wireless InSite ray-tracing simulator](https://www.remcom.com/wireless-insite-em-propagation-software/) and a [high precision open-source 3D map of New York](http://www1.nyc.gov/site/doitt/initiatives/3d-building.page), made available by the New York City Department of Information Technology & Telecommunications.
 The simulation consists of a 400 by 400 meters area, centered at the [Kaufman Management Center](https://goo.gl/maps/xrqvT9VS59K2).